ohioCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Residence of relatives (restricted)

-For inmates that died in custody, the date and cause of death will be included in the record.
 Inmate records for persons incarcerated at state prisons are maintained and provided by the Ohio Department Of Rehabilitation and Correction (DRC).
 However, the records of inmates at a county or city jail are provided by the administrator of such jail.
+Where inmates died in custody, the date and cause of death are typically included in the record.

 Under the Ohio Open Records Act and the DRC records code, inmate records are classified as private or confidential in Ohio.
 This means inmate records are not subject to inspection and copying by members of the public.
 However, the public may access basic inmate information via the websites or online databases managed by the DRC or the local correctional institutions.